selfagency/rushkoff-archive-astro/src/content/2016-03-02_corporations_weren_t_designed_to_run_on_code.md

 ---
 title: Corporations Weren’t Designed to Run on Code
-subtitle: An excerpt from Throwing Rocks at the Google Bus: How Growth Became the Enemy of Prosperity, by Douglas Rushkoff (Portfolio 2016).
-Published in Harvard Business Review March 02, 2016.
+subtitle: 'An excerpt from Throwing Rocks at the Google Bus: How Growth Became the Enemy of Prosperity, by Douglas Rushkoff (Portfolio 2016).
+Published in Harvard Business Review March 02, 2016.'
 date: 2016-03-02
 blurb:
 notes:
 publication: medium
 categories: [journalism]
 ---